AIK: American football

 American football became a part of AIK in 2020, when it took over the organization of Northside Bulls.
 They compete in the second tier, Swedish American Football Division 1.

 Athletics

 Athletics was the original sport practiced by the club in 1891.
-The Swedish term used for athletics at the time was allmänn idrott, which the club’s name partly is derived from.
-Athletics was folded in 1916.
-In 2012 it was reintroduced as a department of the club.
+The Swedish term used for athletics at the time was allmänn idrott, from which the club's name is partly derived.
+Athletics was discontinued in 1916, but reintroduced as a department in 2012.

 Bandy

 Basketball

 In 2016 AIK merged with Solna based basketball club Solna Vikings, champions of Basketligan in 2003.